rmnavr/wy/docs/wy2hy.md

 Obvious quick way to run *.wy files is to chain 2 commands in shell:
 ```
     wy2hy 1.wy && hy 1.hy

+    wy2hy main.wy sub1.wy sub2.wy && hy main.hy
 ```

+When transpilation of at least one file fails, wy2hy exits with sys.exit(1), thus avoiding evaluating older version of transpiled *.hy file if it exists (this is indended behaviour of `&&` in shell).

 <!-- __________________________________________________________________________/ }}}1 -->